 Leatha McCroskey, CRMC, CRSM

 Leatha McCroskey was born and raised in Martin, where she graduated from Westview High School and has a degree from The University of Tennessee at Knoxville.

 Leatha joined the Thunderbolt family for the first time in August, 2012, as a marketing representative and was awarded “Salesperson of the Year” in 2013.
 She left Thunderbolt to work as a TV account rep in Jackson and learned much about the different types of media advertising and how to make it work together for amazing results.
 She rejoined Thunderbolt in February of 2018.
 Leatha loves writing creative advertising campaigns that get results for her customers, enjoys spending some time on the air as needed, but her very favorite part is just being out and about in Weakley, Henry and Obion Counties and Northwest Tennessee in general, making lasting friendships with people everywhere.
 Leatha loves being a part of the Thunderbolt sales team, and adores her home town and county.

 Leatha has two children.
-Her son, Skylar, attends UTM and who is a color commentator for football games with Thunderbolt.
+Her son, Skylar and daughter Hannah.
 Leatha is incredibly proud of her children.
 They are the center of her universe.